 But that begs the question…

-Sunshine Tea is sun tea (iced tea) infused with citrus rind, juice, and macerated mint leaves.
+Sun Tea is iced tea infused with citrus rind, juice, and macerated mint leaves.
 We add the zest + juice of 1 lemon and 1 orange, along with a few sprigs of mint.
+The result?
+A zesty, refreshing drink that’ll knock your socks off!

 Sugar is optional, of course, and we add just a skosh.
 The mild sweetness pairs perfectly with the mild citrus and mint flavors.